 A Lesson in Secrets

-Other books by this author that I've reviewed include Maisie Dobbs, Birds of a Feather, Pardonable Lies, Messenger of Truth, An Incomplete Revenge, The Mapping of Love and Death, Among the Mad, A Dangerous Place, Journey to Munich.
+Other books by this author which I have reviewed include Maisie Dobbs, Birds of a Feather, Pardonable Lies, Messenger of Truth, An Incomplete Revenge, The Mapping of Love and Death, Among the Mad, A Dangerous Place, Journey to Munich, In This Grave Hour, To Die But Once, The American Agent

 Eighth in the Maisie Dobbs historical mystery series revolving around a female detective/psychologist in 1930s London.
 This particular story is based in Cambridge.